BrilliantPlugins/salesforce-wordpress-to-lead/readme.txt

 Also check for debug logs at SalesForce to see if a validation rule is the culprit: `Administration Setup | Monitoring | Debug Logs`.

+= I'm not receiving new submission emails  =

+99% of the time the plugin is sendign these... and the issue is at the WordPress or server level.

+The Give team has an excellent article on [diagnosing and troubleshooting email issues](https://givewp.com/documentation/core/settings/emails/troubleshooting-common-email-problems/).

 = What are the built in field names?
 Not all the fields are working when I use the Field Label in the lead edit screen? =

 SalesForce is inconsistent in naming built in fields, and even misreports the names of some fields (like `MobilePhone`, which is actually `mobile`) in the customize fields screen.
 Generating a Web to Lead form gets you the real names, but the list below should help as well.